 However, lest I be misunderstood, let me make it clear that the Bible is the most important book to read, followed by the Spirit of Prophecy books.
 After that, some authors are more reliable than others—James White, J. N. Andrews, and other pioneers come to mind.

 Needless to say, prayerful discernment is needed.

-The following articles provide helpful perspectives the Pastor or spiritual worker's books.—Dan
+The following articles provide helpful perspectives on the books of the Pastor and other spiritual leaders.—Dan

 Meade MacGuire was a pastor, church leader, youth worker, revivalist who conducted highly appreciated spiritual revivals, and author of books on righteousness by faith.

 It seems to me that feeding the mind is in many respects similar to feeding the body.
 Often in eating vegetables we are made aware that the necessary care has not been given to the removal of all particles of sand and grit.
 If the digestive organs took up all this foreign matter and passed it on through the delicate tissues, the result would be disastrous.
 But the digestive organs have too much sense to do that.
 All such foreign material is passed by untouched, and is expelled from the healthy body without doing any damage.

 To my mind, the same principle applies in the reading of a book.
 In the process of mental digestion, I am looking for truth, and as I find truth I appropriate it, leaving whatever of error there may be to pass on without causing any injury.
 Unless I am reading a book critically, with the chief thought in mind of being able to recommend it to others, I find myself at the end of the reading of a book unable to tell whether it contains error-or not, unless it may be something of major importance.
 That which the book contained, which I did not need or want, followed the course of the familiar phrase "in one ear and out the other," only in this case it entered the mind through "one eye and out the other."